Chelsea 4-0 Brentford

 While many of their rivals stutter in both league and cups, everything is looking very rosy for Chelsea, who have now won 14 of their past 15 matches in all competitions and have been victorious in 10 successive games at Stamford Bridge.

-Not only did they stroll to victory, but they did so without many of the players who are likely to line up in Tuesday's important Premier League game at fourth-placed Liverpool.
+Not only did they stroll to victory, but as an indication of their strength in depth they did so without many of the players who are likely to line up in Tuesday's important Premier League game at fourth-placed Liverpool, who fielded an under-strength side themselves on Saturday but suffered a shock home defeat to Wolves.

 Line-ups